erdoukki/lede-insomnia/README.md

 [MariaDB 5.5 is here!](https://cdn.corifeus.com/lede/17.01.4/packages/arm_cortex-a9_vfpv3/mariadb/) but in D-Link DIR860l B1 as well.

-## Requirements

-**Docker CE**

-For your workstation you don't really NodeJs, but my Travis, Scrutinizer and my auto generated web sites are required...

-This is a LEDE Docker builder and a living Docker repo as well, ready to build, a lot already built.
-(A big image / full firmware, the most important packages are built.
-Ready to use.)

 # Routers pre-built

 If you want to install right away with LUCI: